fffej/katacoda-scenarios/learn-bash/what-is-unix.md

-UNIX is an opearting system organized around the following core characteristics:
+UNIX is an operating system organized around the following core characteristics:

 * A centrally organized kernel which manages systems and processes
 * Non kernel software is organized into separate processes